5cover/portfolio/doc/scratch.md

 (non affiché si je suis tout seul)

-### Separate anchors and references
+### Separate links and references

-Les références numérotées (style académiques), != des anchors (point d'ancrage du projet : ses connexions au monde : github, article, ...)
+Les références numérotées (style académiques), != des links (point d'ancrage du projet : ses connexions au monde : github, article, ...)

-### Fusion de statut et contexte
+### Links

-Aussi valable pour les cartes de projet.
-Les avoir sur des lignes différentes n'a pas de sense.
-Je pense les mettre dans un div avec un flex row wrap et un gap.
+Link to a page i'm responsible for (github repo, steam workshop page...) or that is directly related to the project (article ccm...).

-### Limiter le nombre de tags dans le cartes
+### Reference

-Quand il y en a trop, ça prend trop de place, ça va sur plusieurs lignes
+Link to a resource that has helped in the realization or research of the project but that is not related to the project (wikipedia articles, online books, tutorial, resources...)